SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 First, learn briefly about following version control tools and create `hello-world` project using each of the tool:

-- TFS project using Azure DevOps, and
+- TFVC project using Azure DevOps, and
 - Git project using GitHub

-Then, migrate the TFS project `hello-world` on Azure DevOps to your choice of Git repository, preferably GitHub.
+Then, migrate the TFVC `hello-world` project on Azure DevOps to your choice of Git repository, preferably GitHub.

 ---